hanabi/hanabi.github.io/README.md

 ### A Scream Discard Flowchart

-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/scream_discard_flowchart.png) for determining whether something is a *Scream Discard Chop Move* or a *Generation Discard* or a *Echo Scream Discard Chop Move* (which is much more rare and is covered later on in this document).
+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/scream_discard_flowchart.png) for determining whether something is a *Scream Discard Chop Move* or a *Generation Discard*.
+(It also covers some more rare types of discards that are covered later on in this document.)

 ### The Unnecessary Generation Discard